-Top Travel Wireless Routers of 2020 – Buyers Guide & ReviewsLast Updated: February 2, 2020
+Top Travel Wireless Routers – Buyers Guide & ReviewsLast Updated: October 8, 2021

-If you’re looking for a router to take with you on vacation or otherwise on the road, our reviewers have compiled this buyers guide, with reviews of each product, which tells you everything you need to know about shopping for the top travel wireless routers of 2020.
+If you’re looking for a router to take with you on vacation or otherwise on the road, our reviewers have compiled this buyers guide, with reviews of each product, which tells you everything you need to know about shopping for the top travel wireless routers.